Home

 2. Connective Tissue & Fascia Understand the anatomy and physiology of connective tissue, the functions and significance of fascia, and techniques for applying this knowledge in teaching.

-3. Location & Movement Terminology – Know terminology that describes anatomical movements and location.
+3. Location & Movement Terminology Be familiar with terminology that describes anatomical movements and location.

-4. Muscle Movement & Contraction Have an understanding of how muscles move and learn the related terminology.
+4. Muscle Movement & Contraction Be aware of how muscles move and learn the related terminology.

-5. Joint Movements & Mobility – Be familiar with foundational terminology related to joint movements, learn factors that affect joint mobility, and review the normal ranges of motion for various joints.
+5. Joint Movements & ROM Be familiar with foundational terminology related to joint movements, factors that affect joint mobility, and the normal ranges of motion for various joints.

-6. Muscle Pairs & Pose Examples – Be knowledgeable about key agonist/antagonist muscle pairs in major joint movements, and name poses that utilize them.
+6. Muscle Pairs & Pose Examples Be aware of key agonist/antagonist muscle pairs in major joint movements, and name poses that utilize them.

 Spine & Back Anatomy

-3. Spinal Functions – Know the functions of the spine and the attributes of a healthy spine.
+3. Spinal Functions Understand the functions of the spine and the attributes of a healthy spine.

 4. Spinal Movements – Be proficient in using accurate terminology related to spinal movements and how to apply knowledge of the movements to inform teaching of the various categories of asana.